pratty010/Boxes/Try_Hack_Me/Mr_Robot_CTF/Write_Up.md

 ### LOCAL ENUMERATON

 Let's look around.
-We can use the _find_ cmmand.
-We see that the 2nd key exits inhome directory of the user __robot__.
+We can use the _find_ command.
+We see that the 2nd key exits in home directory of the user __robot__.
 But we see that it can only be read by the owner robot.
 So, we need to pivot to this user.
 We also find the backup of robot's raw md5 password.
 We can crack this password using __hashcat__.

 ```bash
 daemon@linux:/$ find /home/ -type f -iname "*.txt"